vendorsec/mvsp/packages/website/src/questions.md

 It is possible, although the MVSP controls are designed to be brief.
 If you need to comply with different standards, you are likely meeting the MVSP requirements and will not need to gather data to complete the MVSP checklist.
 However, different companies may choose to use MVSP in different ways.
 We aim to ensure that widely used tools will support MVSP and use existing data to reduce your workload, even if a questionnaire is required.

 ## Does completing the MVSP checklist require sharing sensitive information?
-No, MVSP is specifically designed as a straightforward baseline checklist where controls are either met or not met.
+No, MVSP is specifically designed as a straight forward baseline checklist where controls are either met or not met.

 ## What sort of audit artifacts are required for MVSP?
 MVSP is not a standard, but rather a basic checklist.
 As such, it is not designed to include the collection of audit artifacts that are present in more comprehensive standards such as SOC2.